deatil/zig-say/README.md

-## Zig-say
+## Zig-Blog

-Zig-say is a say system for Zig.
+Zig-Blog  is a blog system for Zig.

 ### Env